 Under the Customs Import Duties (Amendment) Order 2010 and Excise Duties (Amendment) Order 2010, cigarette/tobacco was excluded from Passenger’s Concession (Personal Effect).
 The new law was effective as of November 1, 2010.

-Owners are required to declare any cigarette brought into the country, with duty to be paid set at BND0.25 per stick.
-This is equivalent to BND5 per pack of 20 sticks of cigarettes, and BND50 for one carton of 10 packs.
+Owners are required to declare any cigarette brought into the country, with duty to be paid at BND0.50 per stick.
+This is equivalent to BND10 per pack of 20 sticks of cigarettes, and BND100 for one carton of 10 packs.

-Those caught in possession of certain drugs higher than the allowed amount face a mandatory death penalty.
-The drugs are as follows:
+Those caught in possession of certain drugs higher than the amount stated below face a mandatory death penalty:

 Passengers aged one year and above arriving from affected countries are required to attain yellow fever inoculations.
 As Brunei is free from malaria, cholera and smallpox, inoculations for these diseases are not required.